tf-encrypted/tf-encrypted/docs/getting_started.md

-# Getting Started with tf-encrypted
+# Getting Started with TF Encrypted

 This guide assumes that you have followed the installation instructions in [README](https://github.com/mortendahl/tf-encrypted).